chengsoonong/crowdastro-projects/ATLAS-CDFS/atlas-ml.md

 ## Radio Galaxy Zoo
 Radio Galaxy Zoo asks volunteers to cross-identify radio components in the ATLAS and FIRST surveys with their host galaxies in the SWIRE and WISE surveys.
 A more detailed description can be found in Banfield et al. (2015).
 In this paper we focus on the ATLAS and SWIRE surveys.
 There are two main reasons for this.
 The first is that ATLAS is the pilot study for EMU where automated methods like ours will be used.
 The second is that ATLAS is composed of two fields, so we can train methods on one field and test these methods on the other field to ensure that our methods apply in different areas of the sky.
 [TODO(Julie): Am I interpreting your comments on this correctly?]

-[TODO: Define "component" and "source" and "primary component".]
+[TODO: Define "component" and "source" and "primary component", "host", etc, using a figure.]

 Each primary component found in the ATLAS DR3 component catalogue appears in Radio Galaxy Zoo.
 Non-primary components may appear within the image of a primary component, but do not have their own entry in Radio Galaxy Zoo.
 We will henceforth only discuss the primary components.
 Each radio component is presented to volunteers as two overlayed images: one in radio, and one in infrared.
 The images are $2' \times 2'$ for ATLAS.
 Volunteers must first choose which radio components are associated with the same radio source.
 They are then able to choose the location the host galaxy in the infrared image.
 The coordinates of the pixel that they select as the host galaxy location are recorded and stored alongside the combination of radio components as a cross-identified radio source.